 Revolucion had the honor of interviewing acting legend Edward James Olmos.
 Golden Globe and Emmy-winning, academy award nominated, actor and director with a career that spans over 30 years in the entertainment industry.
 He is also the Founder & Board Chairman of the coveted Los Angeles Latino International Film Festival.

 Edward James Olmos

 Olmos’ career in entertainment spans over 30 years.
-In that time he created a signature style and aesthetic that he applies to every artist endeavor, often grounding his characters in reality and gravitas.
+During that time he created a signature style and aesthetic that he applies to every artist’s endeavor, often grounding his characters in reality and gravitas.
 His dedication to his craft has brought him attention across the industry, and with audiences worldwide.